KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-LothianBuses by tbouron](https://github.com/tbouron/MMM-LothianBuses)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.

 ### [MMM-Lottery by mykle1](https://github.com/mykle1/MMM-Lottery)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-Lottery.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.

 ### [MMM-Loxone by idoodler](https://github.com/idoodler/MMM-Loxone)

-1. No keywords in 'package.json'.
-We would use them as tags on the website.
+1. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 2. Recommendation: Found `XMLHttpRequest` in file `jquery.min.js`: Replace it with built-in fetch.

 ### [MMM-Luftdaten by pixxelfriend](https://github.com/pixxelfriend/MMM-Luftdaten)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.

 ### [MMM-LunarDate by MMRIZE](https://github.com/MMRIZE/MMM-LunarDate)